AdithaBuwaneka/secura-cyber-incident/backend/README.md

 - ✅ Comprehensive analytics and compliance reporting
 - ✅ Secure file management and evidence handling
 - ✅ Role-based access control across all endpoints
+- ✅ **NEW:** Intelligent RAG chatbot with Gemini 2.5 Flash & Pinecone

 **Ready for deployment and frontend integration!**
 # test 1770069269